teamforus/foundation/manuals/development/refinement.md

 1. Does this remove or simply broken or unused functionality?

 Functionality that is currently built but that is not used or understood should probably be removed.
 2 checks should be done: is there a risk for current users if this is removed (support) or are there plans to implement this functionality (implementation? then this functionally can not be removed or a better plan needs to be made.
 If both departments agree with the removal.
 It is most desirable.
+Less is more.

 2. Does this improve existing functionality?